Blog/Portal for Smart FACTORY | CITY | XR | METAVERSE | AI (AI) | DIGITIZATION | SOLAR | Industry Influencer (II)

 Is the well-known QR code a 2D version?

-Because people often ask: Yes, the QR code is a 2D variant of a barcode.
-The term “QR” stands for “Quick Response,” which refers to the rapid capture and decoding of the code.
-Unlike the traditional barcode, which only uses horizontal bars and spaces, a QR code consists of a matrix of black squares on a white background.
-This matrix allows for greater data storage capacity compared to the one-dimensional barcode.
+Because we are often asked: Yes, the QR code is a 2D variant of a barcode.
+The term “QR” stands for “Quick Response”, which indicates the quick recording and decoding of the code.
+In contrast to the conventional barcode, which only uses horizontal lines and spaces, a QR code consists of a matrix made of black squares on a white background.
+This matrix enables a larger data storage capacity compared to one -dimensional barcode.

 The QR code can encode various types of data including text, URLs, contact details, WiFi credentials and more.
 By using a two-dimensional structure, QR codes can store a greater amount of information and are able to read data faster and more accurately, even if the code is partially damaged or dirty.
 QR codes are now used in a variety of applications including advertising, marketing, product tracking, mobile payments and digital tickets.